 - Gregory Sorkin is a Research Staff Member in Mathematics at IBM.

-- Donna Crystal Llewellyn was the Director of the Georgia Tech Center for the Enhancement of Teaching and Learning.
+- Donna Crystal Llewellyn is the Executive Director of the BSU Institute for STEM and Diversity Initiatives

 - Steven Alexander practiced intellectual property law until he decided to teach high school mathematics instead.

 - Robert Lipshutz is CEO of PreCyte, Inc.